 3. Select the best domain name based on some simple criteria

 You should select the best domain name based on some simple criteria which will be introduced in specific in the following tips for choosing a domain name.
-There are six tips for you to refer to, including use the right domain name extension, make it short and easy to pronounce and spell, brandable over generic, avoid numbers and hyphens, avoid double letters, and check availability on social media sites and trademarks.
+There are six tips for you to refer to, including using the right domain name extension, making it short and easy to pronounce and spell, being brandable over generic, avoiding numbers and hyphens, avoiding double letters, and checking availability on social media sites and trademarks.

 4. Register your domain name